tibynx/orbit/README.md

 # 🌑 Orbit

-Orbit is a simple discord bot made with discord.py.
-You can get funny memes, cool facts, and much more!
-This bot uses hybrid commands, which means you can use both slash commands and traditional prefixed commands.
+Orbit is a simple Discord bot made with Discord.py.

 ## Setup